Modern Times

 DC’s BROKEN TIMELINE?

 We’ve now discussed how my Modern Age timeline might differ from other credible fan-made timelines online, including Miller’s, but—and I’ll be the first to admit this—my timeline also differs from some of DC’s “official” versions of history.
-Many will instantly respond—if DC has an “official” Modern Age timeline or timelines, shouldn’t be bow down one of them as canon?
+Many will instantly respond—if DC has an “official” Modern Age timeline or timelines, shouldn’t we bow down to one of them as canon?
 Those asking this question should keep in mind that even DC’s “official” versions of things, like my chronology, must be created or fabricated.
-The reason why I keep putting quotes around the word “official” is because there really can be no definitive history that can be taken as gospel, especially since any chronology must constantly shift to meet the never-aging lineaments attributed to the characters within its fiction.
-And the reason I say that DC has multiple “official” timelines is because different creators have counted the years very differently.
-You’d be hard-pressed to find two DC writers adhering to the same exact timeline, even under the company’s supposedly strict editorial umbrella.
+The reason why I keep putting quotes around the word “official” is that there really can be no definitive history that can be taken as gospel, especially since any chronology must constantly shift to meet the never-aging lineaments attributed to the characters within its fiction.
+And the reason I say that DC has multiple “official” timelines is that different creators have counted the years very differently.
+You’d be hard-pressed to find two DC writers adhering to the same timeline, even under the company’s supposedly strict editorial umbrella.
 Thus, we get a complicated multiplication of chimeras.

-Before addressing our differences, it’s worth parsing out what a few of DC’s “official” timelines might look like (and why these contradictory perspectives exist within, again, what is supposed to be a single shared sandbox).
+Before addressing our differences, it’s worth parsing out what a few of DC’s “official” timelines might look like (and why these contradictory perspectives exist, again, within what is supposed to be a single shared sandbox).

 Zero Hour Timeline by Dan Jurgens (1994)